 What about the money?

 You will feel much better if you learn how to say NO sometimes.
-You will end up with a better and more dedicated circle of clients, more self confidence, a better quality of your massage work, and a happier career as a massage therapist.
+You will end up with a better and more dedicated circle of clients, more self-confidence, a better quality of your massage work, and a happier career as a Thai Massage therapist.

 Solutions for better Thai Massage with no stress